juanmzaragoza/gcba-project/projects/components/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.

+Inside this project, you find some use common components used in the development of GCBA frontend projects.

+The idea it's to have some projects, with functionality and style, that represent to GCBA's firm  and comply with the UX.

 ## Code scaffolding

 Run `ng generate component component-name --project components` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project components`.